yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/500-lab-custom.md

    ![Virtual machine icon is highlighted in the Azure portal's top menu.](media/handsonlab-rg.png "resource group")

-2. In the virtual machine **sql2008-SUFFIX** blade from the **overview** copy the `Public IP address`.
+2. In the virtual machine **sql2008-SUFFIX** blade from the **overview** page copy the `Public IP address`.
 Paste the value into a text editor, such as Notepad.exe, for later reference.
 This IP address will be used to connect to the database on that server.

    ![SQL VM IP Address,Overview.](media/sqlvm-ip.png "SQL VM IP")